-Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (incorporated by reference to Annex III of the Proxy Statement dated August 22, 2014).
+T 104 Exhibit Index Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (incorporated by reference to Annex III of the Proxy Statement dated August 22, 2014).
 3.2 Amended and Restated By-Laws of the Company (incorporated by reference to Exhibit 3.1 to the Company's Current Report on Form 8-K filed with the SEC on June 15, 2017).
 31.1 Certification of Edward J. Richardson pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Robert J. Ben pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32 Certifications pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial information from our Quarterly Report on Form 10-Q for the first quarter of fiscal 2023, filed with the SEC on October 6, 2022, formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Consolidated Balance Sheets, (ii) the Unaudited Consolidated Statements of Comprehensive Income, (iii) the Unaudited Consolidated Statements of Cash Flows, (iv) the Unaudited Consolidated Statement of Stockholders' Equity and (v) Notes to Unaudited Consolidated Financial Statements.
+101 The following financial information from our Quarterly Report on Form 10-Q for the second quarter of fiscal 2023, filed with the SEC on January 5, 2023, formatted in Inline Extensible Business Reporting Language (iXBRL): (i) the Consolidated Balance Sheets, (ii) the Unaudited Consolidated Statements of Comprehensive Income, (iii) the Unaudited Consolidated Statements of Stockholders' Equity and (v) Notes to Unaudited Consolidated Financial Statements.
 104 Cover Page Interactive Data File (embedded within the Inline XBRL document).